ddella/open-smart-joystick/README.md

 Type 'G' or hit RESET for next chip
 ```

-## Frame sent from remote, only when there's a change
+## Frames sent from remote

 The remote sends only two types of packets.
 1. Packet with preamble of 0xAA are sent only when there's a change on the remote.
 Either a button pressed/released or a movement with the joystick.
 2. Packet with preamble of 0xE0 are Keepalive.

+##### Status packet

+The status packet is sent only when there's a change on the remote.
+It's seven (7) bytes long.

+1. Preamble is 0xAA
+2. Status byte for the buttons.
+Each button has a bit associate to it.
+See below the representation
+of each bits.
+3. MSB of the x-axis
+4. LSB of the x-axis
+5. MSB of the y-axis
+6. LSB of the y-axis
+7. Simple checksum of the whole packet, including the preambule

 ```
 +------------+------------+------------+------------+------------+------------+------------+